Qumulo/docs/qumulo-alerts-guide/installing-configuring-qumulo-alerts.md

 1. In the **Add Member to Administrators** dialog box, for **Trustee**, enter the local username you have created earlier (for example, `QumuloAlerts`) and then click **Yes, Add Member**.

 ### Step 5: Create a Long-Lived Access Token
-Use the `auth_create_access_token` command and specify the ID of the local user.
+Run the `auth_create_access_token` command and specify the ID of the local user.
 For example:

 ```bash
 qq auth_create_access_token auth_id:1234